Geometric and wave optics in a BTZ optical metric-based wormhole: Ray optics

 This effective potential is a classic example of a Pöschl-Teller potential, widely studied for its exact solvability and relevance in quantum systems.
 This potential exhibits a finite, localized peak centered at \(\rho = 0\), where it attains its maximum value of \(V_{\text{eff}}(0) = \frac{\ell^2}{l^2}\).
 The \(\cosh^2\left(\frac{a}{l} \rho\right)\) term governs the spatial decay, ensuring that the potential decreases symmetrically and rapidly toward zero as \(|\rho| \to \infty\).
-This asymptotic behavior reflects the diminishing influence of the potential at large distances, making it effective only within a finite region around the origin.
+This asymptotic behavior reflects the diminishing influence of the potential at large distances, making it effective only within a finite region around the throat.
 The parameter \(\ell\) determines the strength of the peak, while \(l\) and \(a\) influence its width and the decay rate.
-Physically, this potential describes a repulsive interaction that prevents particles from occupying the central region, with no attractive well or bound-state solutions.
+Physically, this potential describes a repulsive interaction that prevents particles from occupying the central region, with no attractive well or stable photon orbits.
 Its resemblance to the hyperbolic secant-squared function underscores its utility in modeling systems with localized barriers, such as scattering processes or field-theoretic solitonic structures.
 Additionally, our results imply that radial motion occurs only when \(\frac{d\rho}{d\lambda} > 0\), as the condition \(\mathcal{E}^2 < \frac{\ell^2}{\eta(\rho)^2}\) is prohibited for radial motion.
 The behavior of the effective potential \(V_{\text{eff}}(\rho)\) is illustrated in Figure \ref{fig:1} for \( \ell = 1 \), \( \ell = 2 \), and \( \ell = 3 \).
 As depicted, these values of \( \ell \) do not exhibit any stable equilibrium points.
-Furthermore, the figure indicates a significant reduction in the tunneling time of charge carriers as the radius of curvature (\( \ell/a \)) of the optical wormhole connecting two monolayer sheets decreases.
-This observation aligns with the findings reported in Ref. \cite{9} for Weyl pairs in an optical wormhole background.
+Furthermore, the figure implies a significant reduction in the tunneling time of quantum fields as the radius of curvature (\( \ell/a \)) of the optical wormhole connecting two monolayer sheets decreases.
+This observation aligns with the findings reported in Ref. \cite{9} for Weyl pairs in the hyperbolic (optical) wormhole background.
 For further details, refer to \cite{9} and \cite{10}.
 A similar effect has also been observed for photons (massless vector bosons) in such static optical wormholes, as discussed in \cite{11}.

 Now, for arbitrary geodesics, we can obtain the following expression: